-For the peppers:
+For the Peppers:

-- 8 oz mini sweet peppers
+- 8 ounces mini sweet peppers

-- Olive oil, for drizzling
+- Olive oil for drizzling

-- Salt and pepper, for seasoning peppers
+- Salt and pepper for seasoning peppers

-For the filling:
+For the Filling:

-- 1 tbsp olive oil
+- 1 Tablespoon olive oil

 - Half of an onion, diced small

-- 5 cloves garlic, minced or pressed
+- 5 cloves garlic minced or pressed

-- 1 tbsp fresh parsley, finely chopped
+- 1 Tablespoon finely chopped fresh parsley

-- 5 fresh basil leaves, finely chopped
+- 5 fresh basil leaves finely chopped

 - Add Italian sausage to a pan set over medium heat, breaking it into small crumbles as it cooks.
-Once fully cooked (no longer pink), transfer to a paper-towel lined plate to cool.
+Once fully cooked (no longer pink), transfer sausage crumbles to a paper-towel lined plate to cool.